wjsutton/ironviz_gallery_2022/README.md

 Issues 1 & 2 were identified midway through the project while I was updating the page every few hours with new submissions.
 The issues were spotted manually and workarounds were implemented to fix the page quickly rather than provide a coded solution that would work for a future dataset.

-1. Tweets that were inspired by posts were identified manually and filter out from the dataset, e.g.
+1. Tweets that were inspired by posts were identified manually and filtered out from the dataset, e.g.
 ```
 ironviz <- ironviz %>% filter(status_id != '1286048757071646720')
 ```
 A less manual solution may be achieved by work along the lines of identifying tweets containing the word 'submission' and compared against 'inspired' but there's no guarantee of this given the nature of free-text datasets.

 2. URLs that are profiles rather than vizs won't be recognised and end up in a separate data frame used for checking.
-Again manually this means checking the profile and find the correct viz (matching it to the tweet) and replacing the URL in the dataset, e.g.
+Again manually this means checking the profile and finding the correct viz (matching it to the tweet) and replacing the URL in the dataset, e.g.

 ```
 df$urls_expanded_url <- gsub('^https://public.tableau.com/profile/aashique.s#!/$'